OliverKingz/cpp_modules/research/doc/CPP_KEYWORDS_42.md

 #### `const` - Constants and Const Methods

 - When applied to a variable, `const` means its value cannot be changed after initialization.
-- When combined with `static`, it creates a class-level constant.
+- When combined with `static`, it creates a class-level constant (shared by all instances, value cannot be changed).

 ```cpp
 class PhoneBook {